MKuranowski/Impuls/readme.md

 - [ ] Generate documentation with Sphinx
 - [ ] Setup Read the Docs
 - [ ] Setup automatic wheel (cross-)compilation
+- [ ] Add translations to the model

 Installation and compilation
 ----------------------------